 Sustainable Drainage Systems

 The need for sustainable drainage systems, in new construction and existing developments, is driving change within all areas of the industry.
-With more pressure on companies to evaluate the environmental and social impacts of their businesses, there is an increasing demand in both surface water and foul water drainage sectors to understand how sustainable drainage can be implemented.
-In this context, sustainable drainage systems will include the design, installation and operation of pipelines at the lowest environmental impact in addition to the more common interpretation of the term "SuDS" as the overall management of surface water which aims to mitigate flood risk, improve water quality and create amenity space and encourage biodiversity.
+With more pressure on companies to evaluate the environmental and social impacts of their businesses, there is an increasing demand in both surface water and foul water drainage sectors to understand how sustainable drainage systems can be implemented.
+In this context, sustainable precast concrete drainage channels will include the design, installation and operation of pipelines at the lowest environmental impact in addition to the more common interpretation of the term "SuDS" as the overall management of surface water which aims to mitigate flood risk, improve water quality and create amenity space and encourage biodiversity.

 Concrete pipeline manufacturers realised the scale of the challenge at an early stage and have been implementing a range of sustainable drainage systems on an ongoing basis.

-Carbon Footprinting - The Facts on Sustainable Drainage
+Carbon Footprinting - The Facts on Sustainable Drainage Systems

 A detailed research programme was set up by

 British Precast Drainage Association to look at the carbon footprint of our products and to establish how they

 compare to other types of pipeline products and construction methods.
 The study

 was audited by independent consultants Carbon Clear.
 The result is a set of

 Report 1) the carbon footprint of concrete pipes and manholes (Report 2) how concrete pipes compare to plastic pipes and (Report 3) a comparison between circular precast concrete manhole systems and other solutions.